asp.net.ph

 1. Declare an HtmlButton control on your Web Forms page:

-The following example shows use of the concepts presented above, and also how to include code that is assigned to handle the onServerClick event of each button.
-Here, we simply display a message through an HtmlGenericControl that is instantiated by a <span> element, whenever a button is clicked.
+The following example illustrates use of the concepts presented above, and also shows how to include code that is assigned to handle the onServerClick event of each button.

 Modifying the Appearance of an HtmlButton Control